harisqazi1/Blog/docs/Homelab.md

 The ethernet cable on the left (white cable) is for the network of the server.

 I connected a monitor and USB Keyboard to my server so I can see what is going on.
 My server is a bit older so it booted up for 3-4 minutes, and then it showed an IP Address for the server.
 You should be able to connect to that IP Address through your browser.
 I have IDRAC (Integrated Dell Remote Access Controller 6), so that is what I am accessing on the web.
-After the login screen (user: root | password: calvin) I saw this:
+After the login screen (user: root / password: calvin), I then went on the login screen:

 ![](https://github.com/harisqazi1/blog/blob/main/assets/Pasted%20image%2020210629201508.png?raw=true)